 Maria was actually hired at the highest salary of anyone in her group other than her boss.
 And this makes it difficult to give her more than a small increase.
 Her boss, who is a decent person, wants to be fair and raise the salaries of some of the others making much less.

 But, although sympathetic, Maria says what coworkers are paid has nothing to do with her.
 She deserves a raise and feels slighted.
 She’s done her job well and has taken on extra responsibilities.
-She expects to be compensated.
-And we can certainly understand that, too.
+And she expects to be compensated.
+We can certainly understand that, too.

 While we can all sympathize with Maria, there are some other things to consider.
 The industry she’s in isn’t doing all that well now.
 So jobs don’t pay what they used to.
 And Maria already does very well compared to many others at her level.